Osedea/osd-dev-dashboard/README.md

 ## License

-OSD Conky is licensed under the terms of the GPLv3 license.
+The OSD Dev Dashboard is licensed under the terms of the GPLv3 license.

 ## Contributing

 Contributions are welcome from anyone.

-Please read CONTRIBUTING.md for guidelines on contributing to OSD Conky.
+Please read CONTRIBUTING.md for guidelines on contributing to the OSD Dev Dashboard.